-The city’s downtown train station was besieged by additional arrivals, hotels were overrun, sidewalks were bustling, and streets were packed with no less than 1,000 out-of-town cars.
-Congress Avenue was compared to Broadway in New York City.
+The city’s downtown train station was besieged by arriving crowds, hotels were overrun, sidewalks were bustling, and streets were packed with no less than 1,000 out-of-town cars.
+The Austin newspaper compared Congress Avenue to Broadway in New York City.

-For the last two days of November 1916, the University of Texas held a homecoming celebration that featured thousands of alumni, the inauguration of a new UT president, the first Texas vs. A&M football game in Austin in seven years, and the birth of a Longhorn tradition.
+For the last two days of November 1916, the University of Texas held a grand homecoming celebration for thousands of returning alumni, the inauguration of a new UT president, the first Texas vs. A&M football game in Austin in seven years, and the birth of a Longhorn tradition.

-The festivities began Wednesday evening, November 29, with the first recorded torchlight parade and outdoor football rally.
-Most of the 2,000 enrolled UT students participated; the men from B. Hall carried homemade torches, while the co-eds of the Woman’s Building held colorful Japanese lanterns.
+The festivities began Wednesday evening, November 29th, with the first recorded torchlight parade and outdoor football rally.
+Most of the 2,600 enrolled UT students participated.
+The men carried homemade torches, while the co-eds held colorful Japanese lanterns.

-At 9 a.m. on November 30th – Thanksgiving morning - another parade set out from the campus toward the Texas Capitol for the inauguration of Robert Vinson as the new UT president.
+At 9 a.m. on November 30th – Thanksgiving morning – another parade set out from the campus toward the Texas Capitol for the inauguration of Robert Vinson as the new University president.

-Seniors wore special armbands, engineers sported their trademark blue shirts and khaki trousers, and freshmen huddled in green caps.
+Seniors wore special armbands, engineering students sported their trademark blue shirts and khaki trousers, and freshmen huddled in green caps.
 The faculty, by a vote of 30-20, elected to wear academic regalia en masse for the first time, though the robes had to be rented for $3.50 per person.

 Most enjoyed the colorful spectacle, with only a few minor disappointments. ”Dr. Joe Gilbert looked quite gorgeous,” explained Professor Harry Benedict, “until somebody caused his feathers to droop by telling him that he had on not a doctor of medicine’s gown but a bachelor of divinity’s.”
-Organizers were quick to adjust the program to include the surprise arrival of Watt Gregory, an 1885 graduate then serving as U.S. Attorney General under Woodrow Wilson, There was enough pomp and oratory to last all morning.
+Organizers were quick to adjust the program to include the surprise arrival of Watt Gregory, an 1885 graduate then serving as U.S. Attorney General under Woodrow Wilson (and for whom Gregory Gym is named).
+There was enough pomp and oratory to last all morning.